Craftie, the beer app

 Enter Craftie.

-The idea was simple, bars would manage their tap lists online and users would get notifications on their phones when bars or beers they follow are restocked.
+The idea was simple: bars would manage their tap lists online, and users would get notifications when bars or beers they followed stocked up.

 I thought this would take a few weekends.
-Naive and young, I sent an email to Volstead one of my favourite bars nestled away in Christchurch.
+Naive, young, and optimistic, I sent an email to Volstead, one of my favourite bars in Christchurch.

 Hi, I’m thinking of building an app that would allow customers to get notifications for when beers they like are back in stock.